LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **abstract class**
    Logtalk uses a different definition of abstract class: a class that does not inherit a method for creating new instances.
-Notably, the presence of *abstract methods* (i.e. predicates that are declared but not defined) does not make a class abstract.
+Notably, the presence of *abstract methods* (i.e., predicates that are declared but not defined) does not make a class abstract.

 **abstract method**